Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 Apocalypse Now Redux

-The missing scenes make the film, Willard sees the French who went before him.
+The missing scenes make the film.
+Willard sees the French who went before him.
 No warning can stop him.
-He and Kurtz are destined to meet.
+He and Kurtz are destined to grapple in destruction.

 What’s Opera, Doc?